 They’re also useful in ovens.
 The same process that allows radio wave absorption to generate heat makes a 2.45GHz (12cm) microwave very good at heating water.
 And since food always has at least some water, it means microwave ovens are a nifty way to heat up food.

 The sweetheart of cheesy action movies, infrared, or IR.
-It comes just long of the visible spectrum, spanning from 300 GHz (1mm) to the lower visible limit (the color red) at 430 THz (700 nm).
+Its frequency spans from 300 GHz (1mm) to the lower visible limit (the color red) at 430 THz (700 nm).
 This is the spectrum over which most objects you’ll interact with radiate heat.
 Unlike radio and microwave radiation, infrared radiation interacts with dipoles (heavily polarized chemical molecules such as water), meaning it gets absorbed by a wide range of substances — and almost all organic substances — that turn its vibration into heat.
 However, the reverse is also true, meaning that bulk substances generally radiate some levels of IR as they release their heat.

 This is the interval of electromagnetic radiation that your eyes are tuned to pick up.
 Visible light spans the spectrum from 430-770 THz (390 to 700 nm).
-The colors are there because certain bits of this spectrum get absorbed by objects, and the rest gets reflected.
+We see different colors because certain bits of this spectrum get absorbed by objects, and the rest gets reflected.
 For something to appear red to you, it needs to absorb the wavelengths that don’t correspond to the color and reflect just red wavelengths for your eyes to pick up.

-EM waves that have a frequency of 789 terahertz (THz) or more are called ultraviolet.
-They are really short waves, from 10 nm to 400 nm, and carry a lot of energy.
+The EM spectrum over the frequency of 789 terahertz (THz) or more is called ultraviolet.
+Ultraviolet light is composed of really short waves, from 10 nm to 400 nm, and carries a lot of energy.
 In fact, starting from the UV border, photons carry enough energy to alter certain chemical bonds into new arrangements.
 Which is hell if you’re a DNA molecule just trying to preserve information.
 Even worse for living stuff, certain UV subtypes that don’t have enough energy to damage DNA directly (such as subtype A) still pose a risk because they produce reactive oxygen species inside the body, highly reactive compounds that hijack chemical bonds in DNA.

 Overall, UV radiation is energetic enough that it starts being a real hazard to life.
-Even relatively low-energy UV can cause nasty skin burns, far worse than those caused simply by temperature (since they’re also radiation-burns, as explained above).
-Exposure to higher-energy UV can increase the risk of cancer developing, as the waves wreak havoc on DNA strands.
+Even relatively low-energy UV can cause nasty skin burns, far worse than those caused simply by heat (since they’re also radiation burns, as explained above).
+Exposure to higher-energy UV can lead to cancer, as the waves wreak havoc on DNA strands.

-This ability to damage living organisms will be a common feature from now on the list, as frequencies will only keep increasing as we delve further.
-At the higher ends of the UV spectrum (around 125 nm or less, sometimes called “extreme UV”), the energy carried by the waves is so high that it can actually strip electrons from atoms’ shells in a process called photoionisation.
+This ability to damage living organisms will be a common feature from now on the list, as frequencies will only keep increasing further on.
+At the higher ends of the UV spectrum (around 125 nm or less, sometimes called “extreme UV”), the energy carried by these waves is so high that it can actually strip electrons from atoms’ shells in a process called photoionization.

 X-rays / Röntgen radiation

-With frequencies ranging from 30 petahertz to 30 exahertz (‘peta’ means 15 zeros, ‘exa’ means 18 zeros) and wavelengths from 0.01 to 10 nanometers, X-rays are very energetic.
+With frequencies ranging from 30 petahertz to 30 exahertz (‘peta’ means 16 zeros, ‘exa’ means 19 zeros) and wavelengths from 0.01 to 10 nanometers, X-rays are very energetic.
 Those with wavelengths under 0.2–0.1 nm are called ‘hard’ X-rays.
-Doctors use them to see the bones inside the body because they’re so tiny and powerful that we are virtually transparent to them.
-Same goes with luggage at the airport — hard X-rays can see right through them.
+Doctors use them to see the bones inside the body because they’re so tiny and powerful that our soft tissues are virtually transparent to them.
+The same goes with luggage at the airport — hard X-rays can see right through them.
 Their wavelength is comparable to the size of individual atoms, which is why geologists use them to determine crystal structures.

 These are the EMRs with the single highest-energy photons we know of.
-They have frequencies in excess of 30 exahertz, and wavelengths of under 10 picometers (1 picometer is a thousandth of a nanometer, or 10−11 m), which is less than the diameter of an atom.
-They’re mostly resulted from radioactive decay here on Earth (like nukes or Chernobyl), but can also come in ridiculously powerful gamma-ray bursts, likely the product of dying stars going supernova or the larger hypernova before collapsing into neutron stars or black holes.
+They have frequencies in excess of 30 exahertz, and wavelengths of under 10 picometers (1 picometer is a thousandth of a nanometer or a thousandth of a billionth of a meter), which is less than the diameter of an atom.
+They mostly result from radioactive decay here on Earth (like nukes or Chornobyl), but can also come in ridiculously powerful gamma-ray bursts, likely the product of dying stars going supernova or the larger hypernova before collapsing into neutron stars or black holes.
 They are the single most deadly type of EM radiation for living organisms.
 Luckily, they’re largely absorbed by Earth’s atmosphere.